Chapter 21

 Between downpours, he set up shop in the town centre and ran through a few tunes before he noticed a couple of blokes in snappy suits checking him out.

-"Uh Oh" he thought to himself, " they're either Jehovas Witnesses or Detectives."
+"Uh Oh" he thought, " they're either Jehovas Witnesses or Detectives."

-After performing what he himself thought was a particularly barnstorming version of "Out of The In Door" and receiving a few shillings for his troubles, he could feel the rain starting again so he resolved to have a breather and a fag.
-The two men meandered over and told him they were agent and tour manager respectively for a young jazz musician from America called Tom Waits.
-They said that they really liked what Xero did and they wanted to introduce him to Mr Waits when he arrived on the next ferry - the one which Xero hoped to catch to France.
+After performing what he thought was a particularly impressive version of "Out of The In Door" and receiving mere shillings for his troubles, he could feel the rain starting again so he resolved to have a breather and a fag.
+The two men in suits meandered over and told him they were agent and tour manager respectively for a young up and coming jazz musician from America called Tom Waits.
+They said that they really liked what Xero did and they wanted to introduce him to Mr Waits when he arrived on the next ferry - the very one that Xero hoped to catch to France.

 Previous Chapter Next Chapter